gau-nernst/centernet-lightning/README.md

 - pytorch-lightning
 - pycocotools (to read COCO dataset.
 Cython is required.
 Use [gautamchitnis](https://github.com/gautamchitnis/cocoapi) fork to support Windows)
 - albumentations (for augmentations during training)
-- numba (to speed up some calculations on CPU)

 Other dependencies